 - Heat up oil in a pan and add the onion once hot

-- Add a splash of wine and cook for a further 5 minutes until all the wine has disappeared
+- Add a splash of wine and cook for a further couple of minutes until all the wine has disappeared

-- Meanwhile, place the white beans, almond milk, vinegar, soy sauce and salt + pepper in a food processor or blender (or hand-held stick blender) and whizz until completely smooth
+- Meanwhile, place the white beans, nutritional yeast, almond milk, vinegar, tamari and salt + pepper in a food processor or blender and whizz until completely smooth

-- Place the caramelised onions in a bowl, add the blended white bean mixture and mix well
+- Add the caramelised onions and mix well

-- Scatter over fresh parley and serve alongside tortilla chips and vegetable crudités, if desired
+- Scatter over fresh parsley and serve alongside tortilla chips and vegetable crudités, if desired

 - Keeps covered in the fridge for up to a couple of days.
 Leftovers taste great in a sandwich!